huyenpham0705/portfolio_code/src/content/articles/art-block.md

 ---
 title: 'Dealing with Creative Block in Designing.'
 description: 'Creative block happens to everyone in creative fields - especially designers.
-Here’s how I navigate it:'
+Here’s how I navigate it.'
 id: "art-block"
 ---